-Diwali, the festival of Lights is a popular festival celebrated in India.
-Besides India, Diwali is also celebrated in countries like Nepal, Sri Lanka, Mauritius, Myanmar, Surinam, Fiji and a few other countries.
-Literally, Diwali means ‘series of lights’.
-On this day people fill their homes with diyas (lights), put rangoli designs in their courtyards, offer poojas to Goddess Lakshmi (Goddess of wealth), lighten fireworks and offer sweets to one another.
+Diwali, the festival of lights is a popular festival celebrated in India.
+Besides India, Diwali is also observed in countries like Nepal, Sri Lanka, Mauritius, Myanmar, Surinam, Fiji, and a few other countries.
+Diwali means ‘series of lights.’
+On this day people fill their homes with diyas (lights), put rangoli designs in their courtyards, offer poojas to Goddess Lakshmi (Goddess of wealth), lighten fireworks, and offer sweets to one another.

 Wishing Diwali to friends, families, and relatives are also a part of the Diwali/Deepavali celebrations.
-Today most of the people use social medias like Facebook, Twitter, and messengers like Whatsapp, so it very easy for one to wish another during these festivals.
-Here are the best happy Diwali 2018 images, messages, wishes, quotes, fireworks and rangoli designs that can be shared with your dear ones on the Diwali day.
+Today most people use social media like Facebook, Twitter, and messengers like Whatsapp, so it very easy for one to wish another during these festivals.
+Here are the best happy Diwali 2021 images, messages, wishes, quotes, fireworks and rangoli designs that can be shared with your dear ones on Diwali day.

 Here is a collection of good quality images that you can save, to use as desktop wallpapers or send to your loved ones to wish them a happy Diwali.

 This is one the most significant festival celebrated all over India commemorating the return of Lord Rama to his kingdom Ayodhya after 14 years of exile.
 He also defeated Lanka King Ravana indicating the victory of light over darkness.
 Below is the collection of nice Diwali messages.
 Feel free to share them with your friends and family members.